 In the old days the Cadillac’s used to be natural, like they came from the factory.
 They had huge fins, power windows, custom paint jobs, real rubber tires, chrome that would make any car buff salivate.
 You looked out in the field and the vehicles looked like they had come back down to Earth, like errant arrows, and buried themselves into the soil as far as their momentum would carry them.

 On most days you see tourist cars clustered by a little turnstile and see tourists themselves following a wide path out to the cars where they pose for pictures, touch the cars to see how they feel, kick where real tires used to be.
 The Cadillac’s have been covered with so much graffiti that they are now hardly recognizable.

 At the entrance to this entertainment is a little sign that informs you that ” This is not a National Park, Pick up your own Trash.”

 Men do all kinds of crazy things and, for the most part, they don’t need a reason.
-In Texas, you are still free to speak your piece and act out your fancies.
+In Texas, the Lone Star State, you are still free to speak your piece and act out your fantasy’s.

 If everyone buried a Cadillac halfway into their backyards, we wouldn’t be standing here taking pictures, shaking our heads, getting mud on our shoes.

 It’s people who do things no one else would, that we remember the most.